 First, let’s discuss Selenium with Python

-Python is a high-level language which is interpreted and simple to understand.
-It is an open source language known for its flexibility and extensive libraries.
+Python is a high-level language that is interpreted and simple to understand.
+It is an open-source language known for its flexibility and extensive libraries.

 Performance: Choosing a language narrows down to what we are trying to achieve with the code.
 Performance is not always the parameter, but it is always a basic metric to decide the capability of any technology.
 Code optimization and virtual machine execution make Java more efficient when it comes to performance speed.